Message From The Chairman

 Cleveland Clinic offers a comprehensive benefits package, including health insurance, maternity/paternity leave, vacation and more.

 Residents are able to choose from various Health Plans, Prescription Plans, Dental and Vision Coverage.
 The cost of these benefits depend on single vs. family coverage and which tier is selected within the chosen plan.

 Is there space on campus for resident use during the work day and on call?

 Yes!
-There is an ENT resident room in which each resident gets his/her own cubicle with a desktop computer.
-There are several resident work areas on campus, including a brand new area with several conference rooms with large flat-screen TVs and coffee machines just outside the operating rooms.
+There is an otolaryngology-head and neck surgery resident room in which each resident gets their own cubicle with a desktop computer.
+There are also several resident work areas on campus, including an area with several conference rooms with large flat-screen TVs and coffee machines just outside the operating rooms.
 There is a call room with a bed, computer and phone a short walk away from the inpatient floors with an adjacent bathroom and shower.

 Is there resident support for attendance at national meetings?

 Yes.
-Graduate Medical Education and/or the Head and Neck Institute will fully finance attendance at 2 national meetings per year for residents who are presenting either an oral presentation or a poster.
+Graduate Medical Education and/or the Head & Neck Institute will fully finance attendance at 2 national meetings per year for residents who are presenting either an oral presentation or a poster.